offGustavo/nvim-sessionizer/README.md

 # Nvim Sessionizer
 Neovim Session Manager

-⚠️ THIS IS NOT A PROPER RELEASE — THIS PLUGIN IS IN VERY ALPHA STAGE ⚠️
+## ⚠️ THIS IS NOT A PROPER RELEASE — THIS PLUGIN IS IN VERY ALPHA STAGE ⚠️

-# READ THE NOTES

 > [!IMPORTANT]
 > This is not a real plugin, at the moment it's more like a proof of concept, keep that in mind